wesleytian/wesleytian.com/posts/startup.md

 At Virtually, I think we all feel the pressure to work nights and weekends (and we sometimes do), but none of it comes from an external source, whether that is management or company culture.
 It's all because we want to make our customers happy, create a better product, and make the company more valuable as a whole.

-### Reason 2. <strike>You'll pick up bad engineering practices</strike> You'll pick up the best engineering practices
+### Reason 2. <strike>You'll pick up bad engineering practices</strike> You'll pick up the not-so-bad engineering practices

 Again, this is dependent on the company.
 In my experience, I've been fortunate to pick up great engineering practices.
 The reasons for this are as follows.